RnbWd/gulp-strip-comments/README.md

 * Removes lines that have only comments on them
 * Compatible with CSS3, JSON5 and ECMAScript 6

-This library does not support mixed content - HTML with JavaScript or CSS in it.
+The library does not support mixed content - HTML with JavaScript or CSS in it.
 Once the input code is recognized as HTML, only the HTML comments will be removed from it.
 More information can be found in the [Decomment](https://github.com/vitaly-t/decomment) repo.

+## Performance

+For JSON and JavaScript this library uses [esprima] to guarantee correct processing for regular expressions.

+As an example, it can process [AngularJS 1.5 Core](https://code.angularjs.org/1.5.0-rc.0/angular.js) in under 100ms, which is 1.1MB ~ 30,000 lines of JavaScript.

 ## Install